Athash1/traffic-demo/README.md

 # Traffic Info System

-This is a traffic information system project, developed using Java and Spring Boot.
+The `Traffic Info System` is a public transportation information system developed using Java and Spring Boot.
+The primary goal of this project is to provide a convenient way for users to access real-time public transportation operation information, including but not limited to the status of trains, buses, and subways.

+**API**: This system utilizes the [ODPT (Open Data for Public Transportation in Tokyo)](https://developer.odpt.org/ja/info) API to fetch open data for public transportation in the Tokyo area.

 ## Backend Technology Stack